Overview of the current law

 This legislation regulates a wide range of betting, gaming, lotteries and amusement activity in Northern Ireland.
 This includes:- betting in bookmaking offices and on tracks; the use, supply and maintenance of gaming machines; gaming in bingo clubs; small scale amusements with prizes; and lotteries other than the National Lottery.
 The Department is also responsible for issuing track-betting licences.

-Section 13 revises the definition of cheating which makes it an offence for any person to either cheat at gambling or do anything to enable or assist another person to cheat at gambling; and
+Section 13 revised the definition of cheating which makes it an offence for any person to either cheat at gambling or do anything to enable or assist another person to cheat at gambling; and

 The courts and district councils license and certify most gambling activities.
 The courts ultimately determine if any offences or breaches of the law may have been committed and the appropriate penalties.
 Responsibility for enforcing gambling law lies with the Police Service of Northern Ireland (PSNI).